FREE initial CONSULT CALL ME DIRECT 407-963-1000

 Clients utilize William L. Whitacre, Esquire of William L. Whitacre & Associates, PA, for independent film productions and music industry matters in the role of principal entertainment legal counsel for business structure, equity structure, development and production financial offerings, production legal services, distribution delivery compliance, artist development, music publishing and licensing, artist and label agreements, and related services including acting as an Executive, Supervising, and Principal Producer in film.

 William L. Whitacre practices exclusively in entertainment law.
-His firm is William L. Whitacre & Associates, P.A. whose clients include international film and television producers, musical artists, independent music labels, and related companies and individuals.
+His firm is Whitacre Entertainment Law, P.A. whose clients include international film and television producers, musical artists, independent music labels, and related companies and individuals.
 His practice consists of an exclusive base of principal clients with whom he is often a strategic and equity partner, and/or supervising producer.
-Mr. Whitacre’s screen credits for produced and distributed feature films include The Pamplin Film Company’s Hoover starring Ernest Borgnine (also Executive Producer); PFC’s Michael Winslow Live starring Michael Winslow (also Executive Producer); the Haxan Films feature films The Blair Witch Project; Altered; and Seventh Moon starring Amy Smart; The First of May (also Supervising Producer); Missing in America starring Danny Glover (also Associate Producer); Silver Wings and Civil Rights (also Supervising Producer); a feature documentary with many of the original Tuskegee Airmen, and winner of the Audience Award at the Miami International Film Festival.
+Mr. Whitacre’s screen credits for produced and distributed feature films include The Pamplin Film Company’s Hoover starring Ernest Borgnine (also Executive Producer); PFC’s Michael Winslow Live starring Michael Winslow (also Executive Producer); the Haxan Films feature films The Blair Witch Project; Altered; and Seventh Moon starring Amy Smart; The First of May (also Supervising Producer); Missing in America starring Danny Glover (also Associate Producer); Silver Wings and Civil Rights (also Supervising Producer); a feature documentary with many of the original Tuskegee Airmen, and winner of the Audience Award at the Miami International Film Festival and W.A.S.P.
+A Wartime Experiment in Wo-man Power which erarned a Regional Emmy in 2020.
 From 1992-1994 Mr. Whitacre’s firm was based at Disney/MGM in Orlando Florida, and from 1994-2008 he was based at Universal Studios Florida.
-He currently operates as a sole practitioner based in Central Florida, giving him the flexibility to travel and represent clients throughout the world.
+He currently operates as a sole practitioner with a virtual office in Orlando, and based in East Tennessee, giving him the flexibility to travel and represent clients throughout the world.

 Mr. Whitacre created the business and equity structures for Blair Witch Film Partners, LTD, the entity that sold the Blair Witch Project to Artisan Entertainment and earned theatrical box office gross of $140.5M in its record breaking 1999 release.
 He was also directly responsible for the final delivery of the film to Artisan that resulted in the first advance payment of $1M being released to the Producers prior to the film’s theatrical debut.
 Mr. Whitacre also provided all the business and equity structures for Probed, LLC and White Ape Pictures, LLC, and the production legal and distribution delivery services for the feature film Altered in 2006 to its distributor Rogue Pictures, a division of Universal’s Focus Features for a multi-million-dollar negative pick up advance payment greater than the production budget of the film.